 The Audit and Risk Committee is another principal committee of the SMC and deals with issues such as financial planning, pensions, the annual audit and risk review and management.
-The group consists of the chair, Julian Hitchcock, two Trustees and two external members, with the Treasurer and members of senior management in an observational capacity.
+The group consists of the chair, two Trustees and two external members, with the Treasurer and members of senior management in an observational capacity.
 The Committee meets twice a year.

-The Remuneration Committee meets at least once a year and is chaired by Jo Revill.
+The Remuneration Committee meets once a year.
 This committee reports directly to the Trustees.
 The SMC is very grateful to the members of all committees for their valuable contributions.